-Evidence for the use of medication approved for PAH in the treatment of patients with WHO Group 3 PH is limited and conflicting (7) and it is an area of failed therapies.
-Several Phase II and Phase III clinical trials have investigated the use of endothelin receptor antagonists (23-25) and PDE5i (26,27) in patients with PH-ILD with negative results.
+Evidence for the use of medication approved for PAH in the treatment of patients with WHO Group 3 PH is limited and conflicting (8) and it is an area of failed therapies.
+Several Phase II and Phase III clinical trials have investigated the use of endothelin receptor antagonists (25-27) and PDE5i (28,29) in patients with PH-ILD with negative results.
 To the contrary, promising results were obtained with inhaled treprostinil in the USA based INCREASE and INCREASE open-label extension (OLE) clinical trials (5,6).

-Ferrer Inhaled treprostinil PH-ILD HTA Version 1.0 dated 30 April 2024 Protocol/ Study No.: 3049399 Page 20 of 91
+Ferrer Inhaled treprostinil PH-ILD HTA Version 2.0 dated 8 August 2024 Protocol/ Study No.: 3049399 Page 23 of 95

-By emulating a target trial utilising data from INCREASE (RIN-PH-201) and INCREASE OLE (RIN-PH-202) clinical trials with an external comparator group of real-world (RW) patients from PH registries in Europe (28), this study aims to generate evidence of long-term comparative effectiveness of inhaled treprostinil in adult patients with PH-ILD.
+By emulating a target trial utilising data from INCREASE (RIN-PH-201) and INCREASE OLE (RIN-PH-202) clinical trials with an external comparator group of real-world (RW) patients from PH registries in Europe (30), this study aims to generate evidence of long-term comparative effectiveness of inhaled treprostinil in adult patients with PH-ILD.
 In the INCREASE OLE extension study all patients were allocated to receive inhaled treprostinil for 108 weeks.
 However, the measurement of effectiveness against a placebo group was limited to the initial 16 weeks, with no comparator group included for the subsequent period.
-Consequently, this external comparator arm (ECA) study seeks to assess the long-term comparative effectiveness of inhaled treprostinil in the treatment of PH associated with ILD, between adult patients treated with the current standard of care (SOC).
-Furthermore, the current analysis will extend beyond comparisons with placebo, or treatment naïve patients, to include those treated with off-label PAH treatments, specifically PDE5i.
-This comparison is pertinent to the UK and wider European context as off-label PDE5i are the preferred choice of off-label PAH therapy in PH-ILD patients (29) and therefore represents an appropriate SOC.
+Consequently, this external comparator arm (ECA) study seeks to assess the long-term comparative effectiveness of inhaled treprostinil in the treatment of PH associated with ILD, between adult patients enrolled in the INCREASE and INCREASE OLE clinical trials and European RW patients treated with the current standard of care (SOC).
+Furthermore, the current analysis will extend beyond comparisons with placebo, or treatment naïve patients, to include those treated with off-label PAH treatments, including a group treated specifically with PDE5i.
+This comparison is pertinent to the UK and wider European context as off-label PDE5i are the preferred choice of off-label PAH therapy in PH-ILD patients (31) and therefore would represent an appropriate SOC.